Buckwheat Pillows: The Green Way to Get a Better Night’s Sleep

 - Buckwheat is such a hearty plant that it grows without needing pesticides, herbicides or appreciable amounts of fertilizer.
 That means that almost all buckwheat hulls, even the ones that have not been officially certified organic, are grown without chemicals that poison the soil and leave dangerous residue on the plant.

 - The processing of the hulls is just as sustainable.
-They are air cleaned and air dried in a process that is energy efficient and does not add any chemicals or fertilizers to the outside of the hulls – but only as long as they are grown in the US.
-Foreign-produced buckwheat hulls are fumigated, which creates a powerful incentive to buy local.
+They are air cleaned and air dried in a process that is energy efficient and does not add any chemicals or fertilizers to the outside of the hulls.

 - Buckwheat pillows are also great for living up to rule number one of green living – use less.
-The average pillow wears out in 2-3 years, where as a buckwheat pillow can last upwards of 10.
-Refreshing it for another 10 is as easy as adding new hulls instead of throwing out and replacing the whole pillow.
-And if you have a DIY spirit, you can design and sew your own pillows and then easily fill them with high-quality buckwheat hulls.
+Buckwheat pillows can last many years with proper care, while traditional pillows quickly end up in the landfill.
+Refreshing your buckwheat pillow is as easy as adding new hulls instead of throwing out and replacing the whole pillow.
+If you have a DIY spirit, you can design and sew your own pillows and then easily fill them with high-quality buckwheat hulls.
 The pillows look great, feel great and come from your own materials and efforts.
 Its a win-win situation.

 How Can a Buckwheat Pillow Improve My Sleep?